Maurya (film): Production

+A song was picturised at Chikmagalur.

 Soundtrack

 The music of the film was composed by Gurukiran.

 Reception

 S. N. Deepak of Deccan Herald felt the film had "all essential ingredients like sentiments, action, romance and comedy" to make it "appealing."
 He added, "Cinematography is good.
 Dialogues, written by S Narayan, are catchy."
 Of the acting performances, he wrote, "Meera Jasmine, as an innocent Telugu speaking girl, has put in a good effort.
 Devaraj and Roja, as parents, suit their roles well", and praise the music on the film.
+Chitraloka wrote "Compared to earlier three films of Puneeth Rajkumar this one is brisk, gripping and intelligently made even though the film is a remake of Telugu blockbuster ‘Amma Naanna Oh Tamil Ammayyi’.
+There is some exotic location, fine comedy and cozy atmosphere for family audience".
+Sify wrote "Heavy sentiments and action scenes are the highlights of this wholesome family entertainer.
+Ace director S.Narayan has remade the film (Amma Naana O’ Tamil Ammayi and M.Kumaran son of Mahalakshmi in Telugu and Tamil respectively) but takes the credit for screenplay which he is not supposed to take".

 Box office

-The film successfully ran for 100 days in 16 centers of Karnataka and was the fourth continuous 100-day run of a film for Puneeth Rajkumar.
+The film was commercial successfully ran more than 100 days in 16 centers of Karnataka and was the fourth continuous 100-day run of a film for Puneeth Rajkumar.